 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
 You can also ask third party organisations such as Citizens Advice to help you.
 In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
 For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.

 Anonymous complaints

-The school will not normally investigate anonymous complaints.
-However, the head teacher or chair of governors, if appropriate, will determine whether the complaint warrants an investigation.
+In normal circumstances the school will not investigate anonymous complaints.
+The head teacher (or chair of governors, if appropriate) will determine whether any anonymous complaint warrants an investigation.

 Timescales